marijnh/Eloquent-JavaScript/17_canvas.md

-The `branch` function in the following example illustrates what you can do with a function that changes the transformation and then calls another function (in this case itself), which continues drawing with the given transformation.
+The `branch` function in the following example illustrates what you can do with a function that changes the transformation and then calls a function (in this case itself), which continues drawing with the given transformation.

 This function draws a treelike shape by drawing a line, moving the